How to start a career in Data Science

 Data science is a fast-growing profession that is making an enormous impact on every corner of the economy.
-From business, medicine, and entertainment, to academia and politics, the vast number of technologies and services that have been transformed by data science illustrates the power of the discipline.
-And as more organisations seek to leverage this power, the demand for qualified data scientists is stronger than ever.
+From business, medicine and entertainment to academia and politics, the vast number of technologies and services that have been transformed by data science illustrates the power of the discipline.
+And as more organisations seek to leverage this power, the demand for data scientists with the right education is stronger than ever.

 Yet, high demand for data scientists does not mean that the profession is easy to enter.
 Despite being a highly-paid profession, data science positions are heavily short-staffed, which speaks to the complexities of entering the field.
-The journey to becoming a data scientist lacks a defined path; however, with the right roadmap, it’s a journey that anyone can complete successfully.
+Learning how to become a data scientist can be challenging, as there’s no single defined path.
+However, with the right roadmap, it’s a journey that anyone can complete successfully.

 Becoming a data scientist has no formal prerequisites.
-While it’s advantageous to have a background in a discipline such as statistics, the skills necessary to become a data scientist may all be learned by practising data science tasks.
+While a background in a discipline such as statistics can be advantageous, the skills necessary to become a data scientist can be learned by practising data science tasks and learning about the current data and technology landscape.

 Step 1: Get started with data science informal learning